Logarithmic regret bounds for continuous-time average-reward Markov decision processes: Introduction

 In RL, there are typically three different settings/criteria: (1) infinite-horizon discounted reward setting, (2) infinite-horizon average-reward (ergodic) setting, and (3) finite-horizon episodic setting.
 In this paper, we focus on the infinite-horizon average-reward setting, where the agent aims to learn from data (e.g., states, actions and rewards) a policy that optimizes the long-run average reward.
 This setting has been heavily studied for learning in discrete-time MDPs; see e.g. \cite{bartlett2009regal, filippi2010optimism, fruit2018efficient, Jaksch2010, ortner2007logarithmic}.
 More importantly, for many CTMDPs such as the optimal control of queueing systems and their applications, it is useful to study performance measures such as the average number of customers in the system and optimize the long-run average reward/cost as the systems often run for a long time; see e.g. \cite{dai2020queueing}.

 In this paper, we focus on theoretical analysis and algorithm design for learning in tabular CTMDPs with finite state space $\mathcal{S}$ and finite action space $\mathcal{A}$.
 Upon arriving at a state $s$, the agent takes an action $a$ and receives some reward.
-The system remains in state $s$ for a random holding time which is \textit{exponentially} distributed with some unknown rate \rev{that depends on the state-action pair $(s,a)$.
+The system remains in state $s$ for a random holding time which is \textit{exponentially} distributed with some unknown rate {that depends on the state-action pair $(s,a)$.
 Then it jumps to another state with some unknown transition probability, at which another action is made.
-This series of events is repeated.} The performance of the agent's algorithm is often measured by the total \textit{regret} after some time period,\footnote{Another popular performance measure is the sample complexity, which is the amount of data required to learn a near-optimal policy; see e.g. \cite{brunskill2014pac, jin2021towards,wang2017primal}. } which is defined as the difference between the rewards collected by the algorithm during learning and the rewards of an optimal policy should the model parameters be completely known.
+This series of events is repeated.} The performance of the agent's algorithm is often measured by the total \textit{regret} after some time period, which is defined as the difference between the rewards collected by the algorithm during learning and the rewards of an optimal policy should the model parameters be completely known.
 If a learning algorithm achieves {\it sublinear} regret (in terms of the time horizon), then the average reward of the algorithm converges to the optimal average reward per unit time, while the convergence speed is determined by the specific growth rate of the regret.